sharadregoti/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-portal-classic/gluu-dcr.md

 {{< img src="/img/dcr/gluu/step_6.png" alt="Step 6" >}}

 Now you’re ready to add this API to the developer portal.
-Switch to the "Catalogue" section under "Portal Management" on the navigation menu.
+Switch to the "Catalog" section under "Portal Management" on the navigation menu.
 Click on "Add New API", set a name for it and select the newly created policy.
 For this example use "Gluu Policy":

 {{< img src="/img/dcr/gluu/step_7.png" alt="Step 7" >}}